The Events tab page, allows you to assign a macro to certain events which occur in a database form.

 SELECT * FROM address WHERE name=:name

 The Confirm deletion event occurs as soon as data has been deleted from the form.
+Return True to allow row deletion, False otherwise.
 For example, the linked macro can request confirmation in a dialog.

 The Error occurred event is activated if an error occurs when accessing the data source.
 This applies to forms, list boxes and combo boxes.